Separated Bicycle Facilities

-- More comfortable and accessible for people of all ages and abilities, children and the elderly alike.
-They attract new riders at all levels who otherwise may not bicycle, and therefore increase ridership more so than bicycle lanes.
+- More comfortable and accessible for people of all ages and abilities, including children and the elderly; attract new riders at all levels.

 - Reduce crashes, overall injury risk, and fear of collisions with over-taking vehicles at mid-block.

 - Remove bicyclists from the door zone, eliminating the risk of “dooring” and potentially being struck by a motor vehicle.